flutter/website/src/docs/deployment/android.md

 ## Building the app for release

-You have two possible release formats when publishing to the Play store.
+You have two possible release formats when publishing to the Play Store.

 * App bundle (preferred)
 * APK

 {{site.alert.note}}
-  The Google Play store prefers the app bundle format.
+  The Google Play Store prefers the app bundle format.
   For more information, see [Android App Bundle][bundle] and [About Android App Bundles][bundle2].
 {{site.alert.end}}